ponyriders/django-amazon-price-monitor/README.md

 ### Celery settings

-To be able to run the required Celery tasks, Celery itself has to be set up.Please see the [Celery Documentation](http://docs.celeryproject.org/en/latest/index.html) about how to setup the whole thing.
+To be able to run the required Celery tasks, Celery itself has to be set up.
+Please see the [Celery Documentation](http://docs.celeryproject.org/en/latest/index.html) about how to setup the whole thing.
 You'll need a broker and a result backend configured.